rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 You can disable these events using the `withTrackLifecycleEvents` method and passing `false`.
 But it is highly recommended to keep them enabled.
 {% endhint %}

-## Opt-out
+## Enabling/Disabling User Tracking via the optOut API (GDPR Support)

-You can provide the ability to user (for example, EU user) to opt-out from tracking any activity using `optOut` API.
-The API takes `true` or `false` as `Boolean` to disable or enable tracking activities.
+RudderStack gives you (e.g., an EU user) the ability to opt out of tracking any user activity by leveraging its `optOut` API.

+The `optOut` API takes `true` or `false` as a Boolean value to enable or disable tracking user activities.
 This flag persists across device reboots.

+An example of how you can use the `optOut` API is shown below:

 {% tabs %}
 {% tab title="Kotlin" %}